theupdateframework/taps/candidate-succinct-delegation-tap.md

 compatibility between the client and the repository.

-The repository must ensure that the correct access control mechanisms are applied to filenames of the form DELEGATING_ROLENAME.hbd-\*.
-As discussed in the security analysis, this metadata file should only be uploaded by DELEGATING_ROLENAME.
-The repository should handle this access control before succinct hashed bin delegations are used so that other uploaders are not able to use the DELEGATING_ROLENAME.hbd-\* filename for target files.
+The repository must ensure that the correct access control mechanisms are applied to filenames of the form PREFIX-\*.
+As discussed in the security analysis, this metadata file should only be uploaded by the delegating role.
+The repository should handle this access control before succinct hashed bin delegations are used so that other uploaders are not able to use the PREFIX-\* filename for target files.

 In order for succinct hashed bin delegations to be used, both the